tuttiq/tuttiq.me/content/posts/experience-report-wwcode-connect-sf-2019.md

 We are all so excited about being a part of the community and we feel so inspired to develop ourselves that we all decided to submit talk proposals for upcoming conferences.

-And that’s exactly what WWCode is trying to do as an organization, and what we at Mercari are supporting with partnerships like this: to inspire women to excel in technology careers.
+And that’s exactly what WWCode is trying to do as an organization, and partner companies are helping with their support: to inspire women to excel in technology careers.
 We are changing the face of tech, one action at a time.